Fully-Automated Verification of Linear Systems Using Inner- and Outer-Approximations of Reachable Sets: Introduction

 \section{Introduction}

-\IEEEPARstart{T}{he} deployment of cyber-physical systems in safety-critical environments requires formal verification techniques to ensure correctness with respect to the desired functionality, as failures can lead to severe economic or ecologic consequences as well as loss of human life.
-One of the main techniques to provide safety guarantees is reachability analysis, where all possible future system behaviors are predicted under uncertainty in the initial state and input.
-Reachability analysis has already been successfully applied in a wide variety of applications, such as analog/mixed-signal circuits \cite{Frehse2006}, power systems \cite{Pico2014}, robotics \cite{Liu2021}, system biology \cite{Kaynama2012}, aerospace applications \cite{AlthoffD2015}, and autonomous driving \cite{Althoff2014b}.
-The most common verification tasks for these applications are reach-avoid problems, where the aim is to prove that the system reaches a goal set while avoiding unsafe sets.
-A major bottleneck of all verification algorithms is the necessity to manually tune certain algorithm parameters, which requires expert knowledge.
-In this work, we aim to overcome this limitation by presenting the first fully-automated verification algorithm for linear time-invariant systems.
+\IEEEPARstart{D}{eploying} cyber-physical systems in safety-critical environments requires formal verification techniques to ensure correctness with respect to the desired functionality, as failures can lead to severe economic or ecological consequences and loss of human life.
+One of the main techniques to provide safety guarantees is reachability analysis, which predicts all possible future system behaviors under uncertainty in the initial state and input.
+Reachability analysis has already been successfully applied in a wide variety of applications, such as analog/mixed-signal circuits \cite{Frehse2006}, power systems \cite{Pico2014}, robotics \cite{Lengagne2011}, system biology \cite{Kaynama2012}, aerospace applications \cite{Hobbs2018}, and autonomous driving \cite{Vaskov2019}.
+The most common verification tasks for these applications are reach-avoid problems, where one aims to prove that the system reaches a goal set while avoiding unsafe sets.
+A substantial bottleneck of all verification algorithms is the manual tuning of certain algorithm parameters, which requires expert knowledge.
+To overcome this limitation, we present the first fully automated verification algorithm for linear time-invariant systems.

-\subsection{State of the art}
+\subsection{State of the Art}

-The exact reachable set can only be computed in rare special cases \cite{Lafferriere2001}.
+The exact reachable set can only be computed in rare special cases \cite{Gan2018}.
 Therefore, one usually computes tight outer-approximations or inner-approximations of the reachable set instead, which can be used to either prove or disprove safety, respectively.
-Let us now review the state of the art for reachability analysis of linear systems.
+While there exist many different approaches, e.g., stochastic techniques \cite{Vinod2017} or data-driven/learning methods \cite{Devonport2021-CDC,Thorpe2021}, the following review focuses on model-based reachability analysis of linear systems.